What we do

 “One day about 11pm I get this phone call,” explains Lakshman.

 “‘Lakshman, Lakshman, come, soon come, water’, my family said on the phone.
 I said to them: ‘Hang on, what is it?’
 Then the family said: ‘You come soon, you come soon, water’.”

 “So I went to see what was happening – all the lights were on in the house when I arrived and they were all in the garage.
 Then, I saw the water on the floor – they had put plates in the washing machine, thinking it was the dishwasher.
 They had never used either of these before, so it was confusing for them.”

 Often volunteers build strong friendships with their families and, for Lakshman, that also means being introduced to new people and making new friends among the community.

 “Over the years, I’ve kept friendships with probably 80% of the families I have helped.
 Just last week, I had three families who invited me over; I had two dinners and one lunch.
 I keep meeting people too.
 For example, when I go to a Colombian family, there is often another family, so I meet them and make new friends, then this new family invites me to dinners too,” shares Lakshman with a smile.

 Lakshman has a heart of gold with a drive to give back to his community and help people in need, which is what drives him to keep volunteering with new Kiwis.
 Many years ago, he supported Poe, a former refugee woman from Myanmar who became a friend.
-When he heard her two sons were arriving to New Zealand a few months ago, he immeditaley rang Red Cross and asked to be a volunteer again for the boys.
+When he heard her two sons were arriving to New Zealand a few months ago, he immediately rang Red Cross and asked to be a volunteer again for Aung and Mai.

 “It’s the challenge I like about this work.
 Most of them don’t speak English and if I succeed in giving my knowledge to them, show them how things are done in New Zealand, and if they can integrate, then I feel like I have achieved something,” says Lakshman.